HazemTayara/first-project/README.md

 # first-project
-This is out first repo with Ammar, Anas, Muhammad and Hazem
+This is our first repo with Ammar, Anas, Muhammad and Hazem